emprcl/runal/README.md

 Runal is a simple creative coding tool for the terminal.
 It works similarly as [p5js](https://p5js.org/) and can either be programmed with JavaScript, or used as a Go package.

-> :warning: _Runal is a work-in-progress experiment.
-It has only been tested on Linux and the API should not be considered as stable.
+> :warning: _Runal is a work-in-progress.
+It has only been tested on Linux and the API should not be considered as stable._

 _Feel free to [open an issue](https://github.com/emprcl/runal/issues/new)._